Welcome to today's edition of the Rush 24-7 podcast.

 Hey, Katie, if you're still out there, I feel like getting you in some more trouble here.

-She got a B minus on her paper in her political science class uh because the professor said she didn't do a good enough job presenting both sides, basically.
+She got a B-minus on her paper in her political science class because the professor said she didn't do a good enough job presenting both sides, basically.

-She uh should her capitalism side well, uh and she he said that uh uh she shouldn't start it with the premise capitalism needs no defense because it wasn't a purpose paper.
+She shit her capitalism side well, and he said that she shouldn't have started with the premise capitalism needs no defense because it wasn't the purpose paper.

-Katie, if you if you want to get into some more trouble, go ask your professor if he can explain both sides.
+Katie, if you want to get in some more trouble, go ask your professor if he can explain both sides.

-Um this is why I wouldn't make it as a as a college student.
+This is why I wouldn't make it as a college student.

-The the fact that the the generals and the uh and uh and a drive-by media make it a big deal about Rumsfeld resigning practically ensures he's gonna stay.
+The fact that the generals and the drive-by media make this a big deal about Rumsfeld resigning practically ensures he's going to stay.

-If Rumsfeld wanted to quit, if he was thinking of resigning, he doesn't dare now uh he'd have to stay.
+If Rumsfeld wanted to quit, if he was thinking of resigning, he doesn't dare now.

 I mean, this is deep, folks.

-There could be because you have to you you have to wonder is the left and these generals this stupid.
+Because you have to wonder, is the left and these generals this stupid?

 You have to think they've got the smarts to figure that out.